 So, if you want shape the future of morphological computation, become a part of the core team!

 Helmut Hauser is a Lecturer in Robotics at the University of Bristol and the Bristol Robotics Laboratory.
 His research is focused on morphological computation and embodiment, especially in the context of soft robotics.
 He is interested in understanding the underlaying principles of how complex physical properties of biological systems are exploited to facilitate learning and controlling tasks, and how these principles can be employed to design better robots.
 He has published over 40 publications in international conferences as well in high-impact journals including Scientific Reports and Royal Society Interface.
-Helmut has won various awards at international conferences and his work is highly cited including publications in Nature, Trends in Cognitive Sciences and PNAS.
+Helmut has won various awards at international conferences and his work is highly cited including publications in Science, Nature, Trends in Cognitive Sciences and PNAS.

 Helmut was the project manager of the EU project LOCOMORPH and he participated in a number of other projects like OCTOPUS, SMART-E and NCCR Robotics.
 He was co-organizer of the 2nd and 3rd international conference on morphological computation, a number of workshops, a special issues on morphological computation in Artificial Life.
 He is the editor of the e-book "Opinions and Outlooks on Morphological Computation”.
 Helmut is also the author of the popular RoboHub article on morphological computation.